alpas/alpasdev/src/main/resources/docs/authentication.md

 <a name="httpcall-and-authentication"></a>
 ### [HttpCall and Authentication](#httpcall-and-authentication)

-For most of the apps you'll never have to deal with all the concepts we talked about upto this point.
-Most of the times you are only concerned about whether the current user is authenticated or not and, if authenticated, who is authenticated. `HttpCall` proxies all these.
+For most apps, you'll never have to deal with all the concepts we talked about up until this point.
+Most of the times, you are only concerned about whether the current user is authenticated or not.
+And, if authenticated, who is authenticated. `HttpCall` proxies all these.
 All you need is to know the following properties:

 <div class="sublist">